-The District was organized by Ordinance of the City of Colorado Springs on March 11, 2003, to provide the financing, acquisition, construction, completion, installation, replacement and/or operation and maintenance of all of the services and public improvements allowed under Colorado law for business improvement districts.
-Specific improvements and services provided by the District include parking facilities, roadways, lighting, driveways, public utilities and landscaping.
+The District was organized to provide the financing, acquisition, construction, completion, installation, replacement and/or operation and maintenance of all of the services and public improvements allowed under Colorado law for business improvement districts.
+Specific improvements and services provided by the District include parking facilities, roadways, lighting, driveways, public utilities, landscaping, water and storm sewer.
 The District's service area is located entirely within the City of Colorado Springs, El Paso County, Colorado.